hkamran/Hoones/README.md

 Always wanted to try emulation, so I began my journey by implementing what I thought was a simple console.
 After about a month and some odd days, I have come to realize the ridiculousness of what needs to be done to emulate consoles.
 It was an interesting project, learned alot about optimizing javascript code.
-Though I don't think I will never try this agian.  :confounded:
+Though, I don't think I will ever try this agian.  :confounded: